Our Mountain Guides

 over 50 days of guide's training and 24 days of examination

 in all three disciplines - rock, alpine and ski.
-Less than
+A fully certified IFMGA/UIAGM mountain

 guide is qualified to guide any terrain, anywhere in the

-world, whether on foot or skis.
+world in which they have experience, whether on foot or skis.
+I

 At California Alpine Guides you know what